I’m Hopeful Because of Immunotherapy and Cancer Research

 Posted on April 18, 2017, 11:30 AM

 American Airlines Captain John Biegel’s journey with cancer began when he started feeling sharp pains on his left side, just below his ribcage, in the fall of 2014.
 After almost three months of tests and specialists, John received a phone call that changed the course of his life forever.
 “The results of your biopsy came back.
 You have pancreatic cancer.”
-John panicked.
-He knew that pancreatic cancer was one of the deadliest kinds of cancer a person could get.

 “I felt like I had been slugged in the stomach,” John remembers.
 He was unsure how to tell his wife and children of his now uncertain future.
 He credits his faith and God’s presence for helping to ease some of his anxiety and give him the courage to move forward with his treatment.
 “I knew I was in good hands, regardless of what lay ahead,” John remembers, “I have been blessed by God’s presence, a supportive family and an incredible medical team throughout this journey.”